Interesting facts about Chester

 Randolph Caldecott (1846 - 1886) Illustrator and Artist

-Randolph Caldecott was born in No. 16 Bridge Street, Chester on the 22nd March 1846 the son of an accountant.
+Randolph Caldecott was born in number 16 Bridge Street, Chester on the 22nd March 1846 the son of an accountant.

 Famous for his illustrations in New York Daily Graphic, Punch, The London Graphic, Pictorial World,